16cconway/proj2/README.md

 3. Run the program as a module: `python -m proj2 -h`.
 This will print the help message.
 4. Run the program as a module (with real inputs): `python -m proj2 <some_input_file> <some_output_file>`

-   IE: `python -m proj2 resources/input/RequiredInput.txt out.txt`
+   IE: `python -m proj2 resources/input/RequiredInput.txt output/ReqOut.txt`

 Output will be written to the specified output file after processing the input file.